Sir John Colleton, 1st Baronet: Created a baronet

 In recompense for his service during the Civil War, King Charles II in 1661 created him a baronet with territorial designation "of London".
 And in further recompense for his great services, in conjunction with the Duke of Albemarle, Earl Clarendon, Earl Craven, and four other noble persons, granted by letters patent to them, their heirs, and successors, large dominions in Carolina, and the Bahama Islands.

 Grants in Carolina

-In 1663 King Charles II granted Colleton and another seven persons, called Lords Proprietors, the land called Carolina, named in honor of his father King Charles I. Colleton brought a group of settlers from the Caribbean Isle of Barbados, who brought with them slaves from Africa thus introducing slavery to Carolina.
-These settlers introduced the cultivation of rice to the area.
+In 1663 King Charles II granted Colleton and another seven Lords Proprietors the land called Carolina, named in honour of his father King Charles I. Colleton brought a group of settlers from the Caribbean Isle of Barbados known as the Corporation of Barbados Adventurers.
+These settlers introduced the cultivation of rice the use of African slaves to the area.
 Colleton County, South Carolina, is named after him as is Colington, North Carolina.

 Marriage and children

 In 1634 at St Mary Arches Church in Exeter, he married Katherine Amey, a daughter of Thomas Amey of Exeter, by whom he had children as follows: